rabovik/InDependence/README.md

 ### Basic Usage
 ![][requirements]

-The `independence_requirements` macro used to declare what dependencies _InDependence_ should inject to all instances it creates of that class. `independence_requirements` can be used safely with inheritance.
+The `independence_requirements` macros used to declare what dependencies _InDependence_ should inject to all instances it creates of that class. `independence_requirements` can be used safely with inheritance.

 ```objective-c
 @class Wheel;